dpw257/aws_data_pipeline_image_sharing/README.md

 ## Repository files

-- **user_posting_emulation.py**: Python script to simulate data uploads and send Kafka topics.
+- `user_posting_emulation.py`: Python script to simulate data uploads and send Kafka topics.
-- **s3_bucket_to_databricks.ipynb**: Databricks notebook for accessing and cleaning data from an S3 bucket.
+- `s3_bucket_to_databricks.ipynb`: Databricks notebook for accessing and cleaning data from an S3 bucket.
-- **129076a9eaf9_dag.py**: Airflow DAG to schedule data processing.
+- `129076a9eaf9_dag.py`: Airflow DAG to schedule data processing.
-- **user_posting_emulation_streaming.py**: Python script to send streaming data to Kinesis.
+- `user_posting_emulation_streaming.py`: Python script to send streaming data to Kinesis.
-- **dataframes_to_delta_tables.ipynb**: Databricks notebook for cleaning and saving data to Delta tables.
+- `dataframes_to_delta_tables.ipynb`: Databricks notebook for cleaning and saving data to Delta tables.

 ---

 ## Installation instructions
 ### Prerequisites
-An AWS account with suitable rights is required for this project.
+An AWS account with suitable rights is required for this project:
-- An AWS account with suitable rights.
-- AWS EC2 instance for Kafka client machine.
+- AWS EC2 instance for Kafka client machine
-- AWS MSK cluster and S3 bucket setup.
+- AWS MSK cluster and S3 bucket
-- Databricks environment for running notebooks.
-- Access to AWS Kinesis and IAM roles.
+- Access to AWS Kinesis and IAM roles

- Once the AWS setup is complete, run the files as follows:
-* Download and save Pinterest data to the AWS S3 bucket using user_posting_emulation.py
-* In Databricks, access, clean and analyse the Pinterest data by running s3_bucket_to_databricks.ipynb
-* To create a streaming schedule, upload 129076a9eaf9_dag.py to a suitable AWS bucket
-* Save Pinterest data to the relevant Kinesis streams using user_posting_emulation_streaming.py
-* In Databricks, access and clean the data using dataframes_to_delta_tables.ipynb

 ---